Contykpo/computer-science-notes/Software Engineering/6 - Main Notes/Visitor Programming Pattern.md

 // Output: "Visited dot"
 ```

-#### Pros and Cons:
+#### Pros:

--  **_Open/Closed Principle_**: You can introduce a new behavior that can work with objects of different classes without changing these classes.
 -  **_Single Responsibility Principle_**: You can move multiple versions of the same behavior into the same class.
 -  A visitor object can accumulate some useful information while working with various objects.
 This might be handy when you want to traverse some complex object structure, such as an object tree, and apply the visitor to each object of this structure.

+#### Cons:

+-  **Violation of the Open / Closed Principle**: Since the Visitor Pattern uses #Double-Dispatch, you need to update all visitors each time a class gets added to or removed from the element hierarchy.
 - **Breaks Encapsulation**: The pattern forces the visitor to know details about each class it visits, which can break encapsulation.
--  You need to update all visitors each time a class gets added to or removed from the element hierarchy.
 -  Visitors might lack the necessary access to the private fields and methods of the elements that they’re supposed to work with.

 # Visitor Pattern Structure